maldoinc/wireup/docs/pages/integrations/starlette/index.md

         return PlainTextResponse(greeting)
 ```

-### Accessing the Container
+### Accessing the Dependency Container

-To access the Wireup container directly, use the following functions:
+You can directly access the Wireup container using the following functions:

 ```python
 from wireup.integration.starlette import get_app_container, get_request_container